zbray/notes/work/collection-pipeline.md

 Question

-- What is a lamba?
+- What is a lambda?
+- A function without a name and whose body conisits of exactly one expression.

 ## Defining Collection Pipeline